Runbook/runbook/docs/reactions/saltstack.md

 ## Manage Services

 This reaction is designed to allow users to `start`, `stop`, `reload` and `restart` services across one or many servers using Saltstack.
-This reaction is extremely practical as it allows users to restart failed services.
+This reaction is extremely practical as it allows users to restart false services.

 ---